ganzuul/Correct-Gaming-Posture/README.md

 </a>

-compile against different versions using `gradle build "-Pmcversion=1.21.1"`
+Compile against different versions using `gradle build "-Pmcversion=1.21.1"`

+### Known Issues:
+- Smooth zoom does not zoom out smoothly.
+- Hand position slightly changes, when toggling smooth zoom on and off.